Mastra¶

 });

-const response = await agent.generate('Tell me about Mastra.');
+const response = await supervisor.generate('Research and write about May 2026 AI trends.');

 console.log(response.text);